 If you’d like to bicycle in Pebble Beach but your schedule, stamina, or other reasons make it challenging, refer to this site’s bike-and-ride tips.
 From hotel shuttles to bike racks on cars to our local bus service, there are solutions to help more people bicycle.

 Monterey-Salinas Transit (MST) normally has bus service to Pebble Beach 7 days a week, with bike racks on those buses, too.
+See MST.org for updates.
 Service hours are tailored to employees working in Pebble Beach (“commuter bus”), so plan for that and review the MST schedule to find the times that work best for you.
-Check out the 2x Pebble Beach Express schedule on the MST site.
+Ask MST about the 2x Pebble Beach Express or other scheduled trips.

 Strenuous rides and elegant evenings

 Maybe you are not staying overnight on the Monterey Peninsula, and you want to get a good workout on a strenuous bike ride, then follow it up with an evening out.
 Can you easily do both?
 Sure, just refer to shower and change locations for day visitors.
 And if you are lodging here overnight, look for “How Monterey County’s Accommodations Show It’s a Cycling Friendly Place.“

 If you’re enthused about combining bicycling in Pebble Beach with a touch of elegance, and the amenities that typically accompany a special date, we’ve got you covered; refer to “Bike Valet Parking.”
 And if you think you can’t dress in style for cycling, see “Cycling chic a la Monterey.”

 Racers are encouraged by Pebble Beach Company to enjoy high-speed cycling at Mazda Raceway Laguna Seca, Fort Ord, and other Monterey County locations suited to racing.
 Racing is not appropriate for 17-Mile Drive.